Free Standard Shipping within the United States! Plus Affordable Expedited and International Shipping Rates!

 #5 Know the personal item carry-on policy for your airline It's standard for airlines to permit each traveler to bring one carry-on bag and one personal item onboard the plane.
 The personal item is subject to specific size requirements (which vary by airline), but an item like a purse, laptop bag, or backpack is generally acceptable.

-#6 For extended trips wash your clothes on the road Our advice; purchase a small bottle of travel laundry detergent.
+#6 For extended trips wash your clothes on the road Our advice; purchase a small package of laundry soap sheets.
 It's compact and goes a long way!
-You can easily wash clothes in a sink or tub in your hotel or holiday house.
+You can easily wash clothes in a sink or tub in your hotel room or vacation home.
 If you don't want to spend time washing your clothes, you can always use your hotel's laundry service.

 #7 Pack dual-purpose items when possible Pack pants that can be worn when trekking or walking, but also worn to a nice restaurant.
 Same with shirts; pack multi-purpose shirts appropriate for casual, more formal or business use.